Kinggerm/GetOrganelleComparison/README.md

 This repository aims to make all our tests/comparisons reproducible.
 These  mainly include:
 * Comparisons among published plastomes, plastomes re-assembled using GetOrganelle v1.6.2, and plastomes re-assembled using NOVOPlasty v2.7.2.
-* Assembling animal and fungal mitogenomes using GetOrganelle v1.6.2
+* Comparisons between the animal/fungal mitogenomes assembled using GetOrganelle v1.6.2 and NOVOPlasty v2.7.2.
 * Performance characteristics of GetOrganelle using different parameters.

 ## Preparing